davidmcclure/news-vec/notebooks/thesis4/index.md

 Another related (though also somewhat different) way of thinking about this is to say that different outlets have different numbers of *clusters*.
 Looking at the per-outlet UMAP visualizations, again -- we might say, roughly, that BuzzFeed has 1 cluster; Breitbart has 2-3, depending on how you squint at it; Fox has two groups, one fairly focused and the other more diffuse; CNN is just scattered all over the place.

 Can we formalize this?
 Clustering, especially in high dimensions, is kind of a dark art, and it's hard to really produce a definitive result; so all of this should be taken with a grain of salt.
 But, as an experiment -- here, we do a basic agglomerative cluster over the embeddings based on pairwise cosine distances, using an "average" linkage rule when deciding whether to join groups.
+The one hyperparameter here is the cluster merging threshold -- the cosine distance at which, if two (groups of) embeddings are farther apart than this value, they get broken out as flat clusters in the final result.
+For this value, we simply use the modal value of the complete distribution over pairwise distances, across all outlets (0.72).

 <img src="figures/cluster-multiples.png" />

 These clusters, then, can give a kind of triangulated view onto internal structure of the content produced by each outlet.
-For example, with BuzzFeed, almost everything -- 93%, to be exact -- gets put into a single cluster:

-[buzzfeed dendrogram]

-Whereas, NPR appears to break into two primary clusters:

-[NPR dendrogram]

-And, CNN has a large number of roughly equally-sized groups:

-[CNN dendrogram]

-Dipping down to the level of actual headlines -- what are these clusters, actually?

-- Breitbart -- american politics, middle east / migrant crisis, op-eds
-- The Hill -- capitol hill; trump admin; non-DC news; financial news
-- BuzzFeed -- all listicles
+**TODO**: Dig into BuzzFeed / AP / CNN / Fox, example cluster headlines

 ## Modeling the headline graph